-Writing Data to an Oracle Object Using a ORAData Implementation
+Writing Data to an Oracle Object Using an OracleData Implementation

 The following text summarizes the steps in writing data to an Oracle object from your Java application.
-These steps apply whether you implement ORAData manually or use JPublisher to produce your custom object classes.
+These steps apply whether you implement OracleData manually or use JPublisher to produce your custom object classes.